-While retaining its sit on kayaking roots Perception Kayaks Europe’s Triumph 13 is an unusual looking beast when compared to the norm.
+While retaining its sit on kayaking roots, Perception’s Triumph 13 Kayak is an unusual looking beast when compared to the norm.
 Considerably longer than many typical sit ons, the Triumph 13 (as in 13ft) is made for covering distance, chewing up miles and burning around your local coastal or inland spot.

 Perception’s attention to detail permeates right through the Triumph’s design.
 From the moment you ‘unwrap’ the beast it’s obvious a great deal of time and effort has been put into making the Triumph a quality paddling machine.
 As with all Perception kayaks, fixtures and fitting are high quality and embedded firmly into the hull to ensure they don’t unexpectedly pull out at critical moments.
 The Triumph’s finish is super high end and we know from past experience that the brand’s moulding process ensures all high impact areas have reinforced side walls to help with durability.